 - Social Impact Statements

-Hope Enterprises is a social enterprise and community interest company set up by Northampton’s Hope Centre, a charity, with more than 40 years’ experience working with the town’s homeless, poor and excluded.
+Hope Enterprises is a social enterprise and community interest company set up by Northampton’s Hope Centre, a charity, with more than 47 years’ experience working with the town’s poorest and most excluded people.

 Through giving training and work, at a fair rate of pay, in a supportive environment, we help people to rejoin society and stand on their own two feet

 - Hope Catering – contract catering and buffets for business meetings, parties and events